Finding the right Chiang Mai travel guide can be stressful, but it doesn’t have to be.

 To be sure, many websites provide lists of things to do in Chiang Mai that are so exhaustive—and so without insight, in spite of all the information they provide—that the city can seem unruly.
 In fact, a trip to Chiang Mai is only difficult if your knowledge of the city is shallow and superficial.

 I’ll help you easily decide which attractions are worth your time, and which you might want to skip.
-This is in addition to a variety of practical matters, from my favorite hotels in Chiang Mai, to how long in Chiang Mai you should spend.
+This is in addition to a variety of practical matters covered in this Chiang Mai itinerary, from my favorite hotels in Chiang Mai, to how many days in Chiang Mai you should spend.

 Where to Stay in Chiang Mai